How Do You Like Your Coffee

 • Camp Coffee, two ways.

-• Cafe Au Lait – A french invention that has caught on all over the world, it is Coffee with a shot of espresso mixed half and half with warm milk.
+• Cafe au lait—A French invention that has caught on all over the world is coffee with a shot of espresso mixed half and half with warm milk.
 In a fancy mug, it has a posh Parisian twist.

 • Classic Americano Coffee: Make an espresso coffee.
 Heat a coffee mug and pour the Espresso into it.
 Fill to the top with hot water; this is called an infusion.
 Add sugar and spices for a dressed-up Americano.